 It's always a good idea to talk with your doctor before starting a weight-loss diet.
 And that's especially important in this case if you have kidney disease, diabetes or other chronic health condition.

 Finally, keep in mind that weight loss may be temporary, especially if you return to your previous way of eating.
+The best eating plan is one that you can stick to long-term.

 See more Expert Answers